-This also reflect Congressional intent because reducing QBI by the 199A(g) deduction would create a double reduction under the statute.
+This also reflects Congressional intent because reducing QBI by the 199A(g) deduction would create a double reduction under the statute.
 The patron reduction in 199A(b)(7) was intended to account for the fact that some patrons will receive a 199A(a) deduction and a 199A(g) deduction.
 The patron reduction essentially reduces the QBI deduction of most subject to it by 9% of QBI.
 This was intended to roughly correspond to (and offset) the amount of the 199A(g) deduction that might be passed through to the patron by the cooperative.
 If QBI were separately reduced by the deduction, this reduction would be redundant.

 One example would be where the W-2 wages were only paid for the coop business.
 The taxpayer would have a better result if they reduce the qualified payments’ QBI by all of the wages.
 That will result in a lower QBI attributable to the qualified payments and a lesser reduction.